plasmian/plasmian.github.io/README.md

 * OnlyOffice Desktop Editors (Flatpak) preinstalled
 * Latest versions of commonly-updated apps like Firefox and OnlyOffice using Flatpak, and its backend for the Discover app store
 * AppImage Pool (client for installing AppImages from AppImageHub) (Flatpak) and AppImageLauncher are preinstalled
 * For convienence, proprietary drivers and firmware is preinstalled.
-Most modern hardware, especially wireless drivers and nVidia GPUs, require this.
-However **fully free images are also available.** (Free as in not listed by vrms.)
+Most modern hardware, especially wireless drivers, require this.
+Special image for nVidia is also available (with proprietary drivers.)
+However **fully free images are also available.** (Free as in not complained about by vrms.)
 * Since it is based on Debian testing, it can more or less run packages meant for the latest Ubuntu release.

 ## Notes